 Hello everyone, this is me Austin Tuwiner (the one on the left).

-I’ve been putting this post together for a while now, as I always get asked how the hell I got here.
+I’ve been putting this post together for a while now, as I always get asked how the hell I ended up here.

 AnimalEveryday | September 2007

 I started my first business venture at 9 years old.